LynixGH/COMP4050_Churros/README.md

 ## Acknowledgements

-We would like to acknowledge Asngar and Kate for putting the unit together as well as supervising and providing us guidance throughout the semester.
+We would like to acknowledge Ansgar and Kate for putting the unit together as well as supervising and providing us guidance throughout the semester.
 We would also like to acknowledge, Carl, Luke and Matt for acting as clients to simulate real-world experiences and provide us with the opportunity to learn from.
 Additionally, we would like to acknowledge Suhaas Gambhir from the Capote team, Mifta Alam and Himanshi Garg from the Cordoba team for their contributions and assistance to the creation of this codebase.

 ## Codebase Description